ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 # DyanamoDB Overall
 Here are a couple of notes on what I found important to know about DynamoDB.

-Yes, DynamoDB is like MongoDB - but the concepts behind MongoDB have better names.
+Yes, [DynamoDB](https://aws.amazon.com/dynamodb/) is like MongoDB - but the concepts behind MongoDB have better names.
 Reads of a DynamoDB table, unless you specify otherwise, are eventually consistent.
 DynamoDB uses optimistic concurrency control.
 It stores data in three separate data centers - not AZs.
 Not sure why there is a distinction.

-Eventually Consistent Reads - By default, once there is a DynamoDB write you can access data with a second or so - it is eventually consistent.
+Eventually Consistent Reads - By default, once there is a DynamoDB write you can access data with a second or so it is eventually consistent.

 Strongly Consistent Read - a strongly consistent read reflects all the writes that have been received a successful response prior to the read.